Would Be Kansas City Cop Killer Dead After Police Standoff Ends Shooting Spree

 The 25-year-old Koppu was a software engineer from Telangana, India, who came to the U.S. in January to pursue his master’s degree.
 He was working at J’s Fish and Chicken Market in the 5400 block of Prospect Avenue when the shooter entered and opened fire.
 His body was returned to Hyderabad’s Rajiv Gandhi International Airport (RGIA) where it was received by family members and transported to Warangal, Koppu’s home town, for funeral rites.

-The New Indian Express reported on the family’s reaction to Koppu’s death, particularly his uncle, Sada Shividu, who said,
+The New Indian Express reported on the family’s reaction to Koppu’s death, particularly his uncle, Sada Shividu, who said the following about his nephew.

 “He was the light of all the family gatherings, always smiling and encouraging all his cousins to study and work hard.
 I have two daughters and he always told me to ensure that they study further.
 He would time and again tell me what courses they should take up as the field of technology is ever-changing.”

-“He graduated in CSC and since a lot of his friends were pursuing MS in the US, he too wanted to go.
+“He graduated in CSC and since a lot of his friends were pursuing MS in the U.S., he too wanted to go.
 We are suspecting this to be a racist crime,” said Shivudu.